-Tech stacks that had been the darlings of their day, such as LAMP or MEAN stacks, were quickly falling out of favor for developers that were looking to innovate.
-Jamstack refers to API driven architecture that enables the creation of modern web applications and gives more context to those trying to create powerful applications.
-Modern architectures for Jamstack purposes are those that take the modular approach by connecting APIs to deliver performant web applications quickly.
+Tech stacks that had been the darlings of their day, such as LAMP or MEAN stacks, quickly fell out of favor for developers looking to innovate.
+Jamstack refers to API-driven architecture that enables the creation of modern web applications and gives more context to those trying to create powerful applications.
+Modern architectures for Jamstack purposes take the modular approach by connecting APIs to deliver performant web applications quickly.

 Jamstack refers to web applications built using the following stack:

+Markup - The HTML markup is prebuilt at deployment.
 Stack- The technologies are combined together to build a web or mobile application.

-Modular architecture aims to deliver faster performance, easy scalability, better developer experience, and more secure application.
-Teams trying to leverage both a mobile application and web application benefit from the modular approach as Jamstack enables teams to pull from the same backend as a service to populate both mobile applications and static sites.
-Jamstack initially referred to purely static sites that were able to be quickly built in a modular way.
+Modular architecture aims to deliver faster performance, easy scalability, better developer experience, and more secure applications.
+Teams trying to leverage both a mobile application and a web application benefit from the modular approach, as Jamstack enables teams to pull from the same backend as a service to populate both mobile applications and static sites.
+Jamstack initially referred to purely static sites that could be quickly built modularly.

 The goal of Jamstack is to decouple the frontend services and backend services.
-This enables teams to use best of breed services that match their use case.
-The flexibility and reliability of Jamstack projects make it clear that the Jamstack is here to stay as a heavyweight of website architecture.
+This enables teams to use best-of-breed services that match their use case.
+The flexibility and reliability of Jamstack projects make it clear that Jamstack is here to stay as a heavyweight of website architecture.